 Nepal’s weather generally remains cool throughout the year in hills.
 Winters are extremely cold in the mountains and summers can get scorching hot in the Terai region.
 Autumn, however, marks the period when the weather is pleasant all over Nepal.
 The temperature starts cooling down and gradually the amount of precipitation also decreases.

 According to National Oceanic and Atmospheric Administration (NOAA), the Average temperatures of Kathmandu in September, October, November are 28º C, 26º C, 23º C on the maximum side, and 19º C, 14º C, 8º C on the minimum side respectively.
 Kathmandu falls on the hilly area of Nepal if you move up the altitude temperature can drop further and if you move down the altitude temperature can be warmer.

 Rainfall can still be heavy in early September as sometimes monsoon can prolong however towards the beginning of November, the likelihood of heavy rainfall is minimal.
 Skies are usually clear but sometimes altocumulus clouds may form.
 Sunshine makes the days warm and cozy.

 Granting the best of both summer and winter, autumn certainly is the best time to travel to Nepal for adventure sports including trekking, hiking, mountain climbing, etc. And even if you are not cut out for strenuous activities, you can still come and enjoy the Nepali festivals like Dashain, Tihar, and Chhath which are the grandest festivals of Nepal during autumn.

 Which is the best time for Trekking in Nepal?
-It is Shorter daylight hour and Cooler weather, as fall in some parts of the world is a transitional season.
+It is a Shorter daylight hour and Cooler weather, as fall in some parts of the world is a transitional season.